MayooriP/StudentCourseEnrollmentSystem/README.md

 # Student Course Enrollment System

-A Spring Boot application that allows students to register, enroll in courses, check schedules, and drop classes.
+A full-stack application that allows students to register, enroll in courses, check schedules, and drop classes.
+The system consists of a Spring Boot backend and a React frontend.

 ## Features